 Illinois General Standards Pesticide Practice Exam

-What does PHI stand for in pesticide application terminology?
+What does LD 50 refer to in pesticide terminology?

 Get further explanation with Examzify DeepDiveBeta